darrelhong/modplanner/README.md

 # Feedback

-Feel free to send us your feedback through GitHub issue filing!
+Feel free to file an issue on GitHub if you have any feedback!